waoru3/crispy-couscous/docs/SpotV3/08_wallet_endpoints.md

 status | status\
 timestamp | timestamp

-## Get Assets That Can Be Converted Into MX[​](https://www.mexc.com/api-docs/spot-v3/wallet-endpoints#get-assets-that-can-be-converted-into-mx "Direct link to Get Assets That Can Be Converted Into MX")
+## Get Assets That Can Be Converted Into MX

 > Request